Release-6. OpenSSH 6.9 has just been released.

 Now that you have a master and at least one minion communicating with each other you can perform commands on the minion via the salt command.
-Salt calls are comprised of three main components: salt '<target>' <function> [arguments] target The target component allows you to filter which minions should run the following function.
+Salt calls are comprised of three main components: salt '<target>' <function> [arguments] Command reference.